rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 PUT/POST/DELETE requests must be sent with the body in querystring notation.
 They are available for the following resources:

-- /api/v1/users (for white-label integrations)
+- /api/v1/users (for server-side integrations)
 - /api/v1/orders
 - /api/v1/items
 - /api/v1/shipments